 Negotiable instrument means an Instrument, the property in which is acquired by anyone, who takes it bonafide and for value notwithstanding any defect in the title of any prior party.

 The important characteristics of the negotiable instrument are as follows:

-- Negotiable instrument must be payable either to order or to bearer.
+- Payable to order or to Bearer: It must be payable either to order or to bearer.

 These presumptions need not be proved as they are presumed to exist in every negotiable instrument.
 Until the contrary is proved the following presumptions shall be made in case of all negotiable instruments:

 - as to time of acceptance